SendOTP/SendOTPAndroid/README.md

 Step 4.
 Register your Application at http://sendotp.msg91.com/ then implement 'VerificationListener'
         in your activity or fragment
+        You will need to change secretKey on panel according to Debug/Release environment To get SecretKey visit http://help.msg91.com/article/181-how-to-generate-key-hash-for-android

 Step 5.
 On your button click (Requesting OTP) (get result in Initiate callback)